-Ok, some apps are fairly good (but this title is more catchy).
-I actively maintain about 50 financial models, primarily companies with products in the internet and internet-software domains (think Google and Microsoft, but not Apple).
-I frequently try new apps, and made multiple attempts to build myself.
-There are however two constants that seem irreplaceable: EDGAR (company filings, sometimes replacable with well-designed investor relations page) and Yahoo Finance (for everything else, it's the most reliable data provider).
+I actively maintain about 20 to 50 financial models, primarily companies with products in the internet/software domain (think Google and Microsoft, but not Apple).
+I have used several financial data applications (most briefly) and made multiple attempts to build alternatives myself.
+However, it is hard to beat EDGAR for company filings, sometimes replaceable with well-designed and trustworthy investor relations page, and Yahoo Finance for data (it is simply the most reliable source).

-The first thing I do when trying a new financial app (read: financial data aggregator) is to check range and availability of data; such as searching for tickers, and most have support for US exchanges, but not all support foreign exchanges, such as searching for Tencent, one of the largest companies in the world, and even fewer support Capcom, NAVER, Kakao, or Prosus (also very large non-US companies).
+The first thing to do when testing a financial data app is to check range and availability of data, such as searching for tickers, and while most have support for US exchanges, not all support certain foreign exchanges.
+For example, try searching for Tencent, one of the largest companies in the world, or maybe Capcom, NAVER, Kakao, or Prosus (also very large non-US companies).
 Yahoo Finance support all of these, so that is the benchmark.
 Below are a few alternatives and conclusion, as of June 26, 2021.

-Finviz provides a lot of data for US companies, but none of the user interface.
-The screener is useful to get a lot of data on several companies at once but limited to US exchanges.
-Finviz need to provide data on non-US companies to be considered as an alternative to Yahoo Finance.
+Finviz provide a lot of data for US companies but unintuitive user interface.
+The screener is useful to get a lot of data on several companies at once but still limited to US exchanges.

-Atom Finance provides data for US companies, and a lot of visuals, but gives several unwanted result when searching for non-US companies, such as Tencent (a long list of pages, but not 0700.HK or TCEHY), similarily no correct results for Capcom (9697.T), or Kakao (035720.KS).
-Atom Finance need to provide data on non-US companies and clean up the search results to be considered as an alternative to Yahoo Finance.
+Atom Finance provide data for US companies and a lot of visuals but gives a lot of unwanted results when searching for non-US companies, such as Tencent (a long list of results, but not 0700.HK or TCEHY), similarly no results for Capcom (9697.T), or Kakao (035720.KS).

-Finbox provides data on US and non-US companies, and has a customizable interface (hide/show and move data widgets).
-However, plan starts at USD 19 per month with only US and Europe-listed companies (49 exchanges), adding more exchanges increase the price a lot (up to USD 80 per month).
-This is the best alternative to Yahoo Finance, but at a very steep price for data (unless interested in additional features).
-For example, if price is all you want, the Marketstack API with 70 exchanges is USD 9.99 per month, or free with limited usage).
+Finbox provide data on US and non-US companies, with a customizable user interface (hide, show, or move widgets).
+However, plan starts at USD 19 per month with only US and Europe-listed companies (49 exchanges in total), and adding more exchanges increase the price a lot (up to USD 80 per month).